Homestead Hack: More Efficient Slow Cooker Hack

 by Texas Homesteader ~

-I’ve found a way to speed along the cooking times while keeping my slow cooker on set to a tiny energy-sipping ‘Low’ power.
-Check out today’s Homestead Hack.
+I’ve found a way to shorten cooking times while keeping my slow cooker set to a tiny energy-sipping ‘Low’ power.
+Check out this simple Homestead Hack.

 Would you like your slow cooker to cook your food a little faster on 'Low' and save a little energy too?
 Check out this Homestead Hack! #TexasHomesteader

-I sure love all my slow cookers here at the Homestead, and I use them a lot.
-Oftentimes for preparing our supper.
+I sure love my slow cookers in my Homestead kitchen and I use them a lot.
+There are many benefits to cooking with a slow cooker:

 But my slow cooker’s not reserved only for cooking supper.
-I also I use my slow cooker for overnight cooking.
+Sometimes it needs to be used for a long time or even overnight cooking, such as:

-But no matter what I’m cooking I want that slow cooker to do its job with the least amount of time & purchased energy possible.
+But no matter what I’m cooking or for how long, I want that slow cooker to do its job with the least amount of time & purchased energy possible.
 Don’t you?

 Secret To Efficient Slow Cooking

-Whether my slow cooker uses a glass lid or one of those plasticy-looking ones, insulating that top will help my slow cooker work more efficiently.
+Whether my slow cooker uses a heavy glass lid or one of those lighter-weight plasticy-looking ones, I found that insulating the slow cooker top will help it work much more efficiently.

 What’s this big secret?
 Lean closer. (shhhhh….)
 I simply lay a clean kitchen towel over the top of my slow cooker’s lid.